What type of designer are you?

 What is it like to work with you?

-Your team will have as much transparency as possible to see my work; they will also have the ability to change the course of the work by providing feedback or participating in a sketching activity.
-I will make sure I create a sense of ownership for the entire team.
+Your team will have as much transparency as possible to see my work; they will also have the ability to change the course of the work by being invited to provide continuous feedback.
+I will make sure I create a sense of ownership and collaboration for the entire team.

-I love designing and running engaging workshops where everyone is involved, these workshops can be anything from a design stuio or a user story mapping exercise.
-Throughout the years, I have also learnt to work with remote teams based in differents parts of Australia, India and North America.
+To make work more engaging and fun, I organise workshops where the team can contribute.
+I have also learnt to work with remote teams based in different parts of Australia, Singapore, India and North America.

 What is your ideal workplace?

-I am sceptical of quick wins culture; I value the time to step back, think and design.
-I thrive best in a place that supports learnings, value differences and is comfortable with trying new ways of working.
+I perform best in a place that supports learnings, value differences, and is comfortable with modern ways of working.

 My desk in a previous workplace.